Dam removal: Dig and dewater approach

 The dig and dewater approach is typically the most expensive dam removal method, but is necessary in some cases.
 It entails emptying the entire reservoir, allowing the sediment to dry, and then transporting it to a safe location for disposal.
 It is costly and slow, but if the reservoir is located very near hydroelectric generating facilities that would be greatly impacted by released sediments, it may be necessary.
 Another situation is if the sediments behind the dam contain toxins.
 Hauling them away and disposing of them safely is important for the ecological health of the river.

 Retained sediment approach

 The retained sediment approach is the final commonly used approach and involves leaving the sediment behind where it is.
 To do this, the river or creek must be rerouted around the damsite which can prove expensive and challenging.
 This may be carried out in places where the dig and dewater approach makes sense, but are too remote to be cost-effective.
+The San Clemente Dam on the Carmel River was removed using this method.